-If the FIFO is enabled (inv_plllock set) in dual clock mode, then CLK1 is only used as an input latch (Figure 48), is independent from the internal divided clock generated from CLK2/CLK2C, and there is no alignment specification.
-However, the FIFO must be synchronized by one of the methods listed in the SYNC_CNTL register, and the latency of the DAC can be up to one clock cycle different, depending on the phase relationship between CLK1 and the internally divided clock.
+If the FIFO is enabled (inv\plllock set) in dual clock mode, then CLK1 is only used as an input latch (Figure 49) and is independent from the internal divided clock generated from CLK2/CLK2C and there is no alignment specification.
+However, the FIFO needs to be synchronized by one of the methods listed in SYNC\CNTL register and the latency of the DAC can be up to one clock cycle different depending on the phase relationship between CLK1 and the internally divided clock.